Last updated: May 4, 2026

 Step 1: Form Your Business Entity

-Before applying for a childcare license, form an LLC with the Idaho Secretary of State for $103 online via SOSBiz at sos.idaho.gov/business-services.
-An LLC is essential for a daycare: childcare businesses face significant liability exposure, and personal asset protection is critical if a child is injured in your care.
+Before applying for a childcare license, form an LLC with the Idaho Secretary of State for $103 online via the SOSBiz portal at sos.idaho.gov/business-services.
+Annual reports are free, due by the last day of your anniversary month.

-- You have 6 months to complete the application process after IdahoSTARS receives your completed, signed application
+- You have 6 months to complete the application process after IDHW receives your signed, completed application

 - All required documentation must be submitted at least 45 days before the 6-month deadline